chipuwe-moyo/fptp_2.0/README.md

 However, I added some example routes to the `routes/api.php` file to give you immediately an idea.

-## Cross Origin Resource Sharing

-If you want to enable CORS for a specific route or routes group, you just have to use the _cors_ middleware on them.

-Thanks to the _barryvdh/laravel-cors_ package, you can handle CORS easily.
-Just check <a href="https://github.com/barryvdh/laravel-cors" target="_blank">the docs at this page</a> for more info.

 ## Feedback

 I currently made this project for personal purposes.
 I decided to share it here to help anyone with the same needs.
 If you have any feedback to improve it, feel free to make a suggestion, or open a PR!